 - Stop writing when you hear the timer’s alarm.

-- Read what you wrote and circle, highlight or underline any interesting ideas.
+- Read what you wrote and circle, highlight or underline any exciting ideas.

 - Ask, “Can I write an essay or paper about any of these ideas?”

-The process for looping is the same.
-But when you finish your writing, you will circle, highlight or underline interesting ideas related to you writing topic.
+The process of looping is identical to that of freewriting.
+Set a timer and write for a certain length of time without stopping.
+Then focus your writing on the topic you selected from the freewrite.
+When you finish your writing, you will circle, highlight, or underline interesting ideas related to your writing topic.
 Then ask, “What ideas would be good to include in my essay or paper?”

-Freewriting and looping are good for people who don’t like a lot of structure and want a lot of flexibility when they are prewriting.
-It is not the best choice for people who don’t want to write a lot of sentences in a short time period.
+Freewriting and looping are great for people who don’t like a lot of structure and want a lot of flexibility when they are prewriting.
+It is not the best choice for people who don’t want to write a lot of sentences in a short time.

 Prewriting Activity 4: Journalist’s Questions

-The process for the Journalist’s Questions prewriting activity is:
+The process for the Journalist’s Questions prewriting activity:

 - Write down your main topic.